lfendytw/groovy_jvm_talk/README.md

     - Finding elemens in a collection matching a condition (John)
         - Talk about closure in Groovy.
 Functions as first class citizens
+        - Use method that takes a person and tells you if the person exists in the collection (to demo @EqualsAndHashCode)

     - Generate formatted string "Blah blah {number/object}" (Fendy)